-Nevada proposed to make the failure to report a misdemeanor.26 Subsection (1) aims for a middle ground, modeled after the requirement in some states for certain medical professionals to report information to prescription drug monitoring programs.
+ground, modeled after the requirement in some states for certain medical professionals to report information to prescription drug monitoring programs.
 The state agency with oversight of the overdose reporting system can refer instances of noncompliance to licensing boards for investigation/consideration of disciplinary action.
-As to point (2) to the need for reporting "exceptions," a group of stakeholders discussed this question during the drafting process and could not identify any such exceptions, other than perhaps during times of temporary unavailability of the information technology platform.
-A considered exemption relates to overdose incidents caused by first responder exposure to substances.
+As to point (2) regarding reporting "exceptions," a group of stakeholders discussed this question during the drafting process and could not identify any such exceptions, other than perhaps during times of temporary unavailability of the information technology platform.
+One exemption considered by the stakeholders relates to overdose incidents caused by first responder exposure to substances.
 However, the stakeholders felt that there still is value to be gained by reporting those events.